vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 Each track contains decoded `SourceCommand` records.
 A `SourceCommand` keeps:

 - opcode;
-- named operands with resolved values and source ranges;
+- named source operands with values and source ranges;
 - decode-time control flow;
+- positional executable values and an executor slot for compiled commands;
 - source address;
 - encoded size;
 - source range;
 - optional source annotation ID.

-An operand's name is both its author-facing vocabulary and its durable identity.
-It also keeps a display rule, optional generic role, exact source range, and—when conversion is needed—both the encoded and resolved value.
-Execution consumes the resolved value.
-This prevents driver conversion formulas from being duplicated between source annotation and playback without forcing formats to declare parallel numeric operand IDs.
+An operand's name is author-facing vocabulary for source inspection and analysis.
+It also keeps a display rule, optional generic role, exact source range, and—when useful for presentation—both encoded and resolved values.
+Compiler-cursor execution does not consume this named list.
+Its terminal operation stores only the positional values required by the generated typed executor, so playback needs neither operand IDs nor string lookup.

-Semantic commands do not retain encoded bytes. `commandBytes` and byte spans remain temporarily on `TrackProgram` only for unmigrated cursor dialects.
-The semantic executor signature intentionally receives no `TrackProgram` or byte reader, making source reparsing during playback impossible.
+Complete source-free commands do not retain encoded bytes. `commandBytes` and byte spans remain temporarily on `TrackProgram` for unmigrated cursor dialects and partial malformed-command diagnostics.
+The source-free executor signature intentionally receives no `TrackProgram` or byte reader, making source reparsing during playback impossible.

 ### 8.2 `InstrumentSetAsset`